 Not only are Texas Courts prohibited by State law from offering plea agreements to CDL holders for traffic violations, but Federal laws prohibit States as well.
 Called “Anti-Masking” laws, the Federal Government has enacted legislation prohibiting State Courts from amending criminal complaints for CDL holders to lesser charges or dropping charges in exchange for non-moving violations.
 The threatened “punishment” for State Courts engaging in such activity is a reduction or denial of Federal highway funds.
 Nevertheless, there are still options.
 Call attorney Todd E. Tkach to find out how we can protect your CDL.

-Generally, non-moving violations will not affect your driving record and will not accumulate any points.
+Generally, non-moving violations will not affect your driving record.
 However, there are a few notable exceptions to this general rule.
-Convictions for driving without liability insurance and convictions for offenses involving alcohol, drugs, or the commission of a felony will cause a suspension of your CDL.
+Convictions for driving without liability insurance and convictions for offenses involving alcohol, drugs, or the commission of a felony will cause a suspension or disqualification of your CDL.

 The term “Serious Traffic Violation” is defined in Section 522.003(25) of the Texas Transportation Code.
 Generally, these violations include speeding fifteen (15) mph or more over the posted speed limit, reckless driving, a violation of a state or local law related to motor vehicle traffic control, improper or erratic traffic lane change, and following the vehicle ahead too closely.
 Receiving convictions of two serious traffic violations within a three (3) period is punishable by a sixty (60) day suspension of your CDL.

 To be blunt, convictions for a moving violation stay on your record forever.
-But, convictions only affect your record for three (3) years.
-What is the difference, you may ask?
-Well, your driving record contains all information about your driver license and its’ history, including when it was obtained, the type, all reported traffic convictions, suspensions, etc. But, for purposes of assessing surcharges or pursuing suspensions, the Texas Department of Public Safety only considers convictions for three (3) years.
+Your driving record contains all information about your driver’s license and its’ history, including when it was obtained, the type, all reported traffic convictions, suspensions, etc.

 To drive commercially, the short answer is "No." If your CDL is suspended, you can get an occupational driver license, but it does not allow you to drive commercially.